horizontalsystems/blockchain-crypto-guides/fundamentals/1-cryptocurrencies.md

 The Bitcoin blockchain launched in 2009 and what initially was a fun toy for a small group of people managed to attract millions of people over the years.

-Nowadays, thousands of people run Bitcoin blockchain servers on their computers.
+> Nowadays, tens of thousands people run Bitcoin blockchain servers on their computers.
 By keeping a live copy of the Bitcoin blockchain (history of records) these participants act as both keepers and validators of records.
 Every single one of them.

 This status quo makes Bitcoin both global and censorship-resistant platform that is open to all.

 The fact that Bitcoin and alike platforms are open and censorship-resistant means that any individual can start participating in the ecosystem.
 That participation can take place both in a form of a regular user or even a service provider.

-For example, any entity can build a wallet or some other service for Bitcoin blockchain without the need for a permission from a third party.
+For example, any entity can build a wallet or some other service for Bitcoin blockchain platform without the need for a permission from a third party.

-> The bigger the blockchain platform is the more attractive it's for the service providers.
+> The bigger the network for a blockchain platform is, the more attractive it's for the service providers.

 So, along with the above mentioned blockchain attributes the key element to valuing blockchain is its network size.

 The most valuable cryptocurrency is generally the one with the biggest network and not necessarily the one with most features.

-The bigger the blockchain network is, the more attractive it as the platform of choice for potential services.